mhemeryck/mhemeryck.github.io/_posts/2021-07-27-home_automation_software.md

 Nonetheless, this current setup has been working quite OK for me thus far.

+# Update from unipi

+A while after this post went live, I did get some [friendly](https://forum.unipi.technology/post/5807) [feedback](https://forum.unipi.technology/post/5824) on [my unipi forum post].

+Some selected parts of the notes I think I should share[^2]:

+`evok` might get an update, _including MQTT support_!

+> The Evok is planned (well, maybe "wished" is a better word:)) to be rewritten to Python 3 and to a multi-threaded application.
+> Along with that, major changes to the API will happen.
+> We will abandon some of the less used APIs (RPC and SOAP probably) and definitely add native MQTT support since it is a driving force in the industry.

+Missed state changes should be possible to detect with the digital input counter:

+> The missed state changes of the DI can be detected by checking the state of the DI counter.
+> The counter is implemented in the HW and can count as fast as 10kHz signals.

+The low-level communication I did outline using SPI and modbus is slightly different from what I did present above:

+> And a bit of explanation of the low level communication:
+>
+> - The HW boards are connected over SPI
+> - The protocol on the SPI level is modified ModbusRTU
+> - The Unipi kernel module (part of the `unipi-kernel-modules` package) exposes this communication channel as `/dev/unipispi device`
+> - The Unipi ModbusTCP server (part of the `unipi-modbus-tools`) exposes this as a ModbusTCP server running on TCP/502
+> - The rest is correct.
+Evok polls the ModbusTCP server as fast as it can.
+And creates a "system image" of the HW state.

+The IO boards might also get a firmware-level upgrade!

+> And in the firmware of the IOs we plan to introduce a "latching" state of the DIs.
+> Those will be registers and coils which will hold the leading edge of the DIs until they are read from the software.
+That will prevent the losing of the edge altogether.

+I really appreciate this kind of feedback from the unipi team.
+It is nice to see how they are continuously improving their product (e.g. the idea of including native MQTT support).
+More importantly, I think this company really understands well the value of their product as an open platform and is actively working on community-building.
+Like I did mention in some of my earlier posts in this series, this openness is one of the reasons I am really glad about their products!

 [^1]: this could actually also be solved using configuration on the MQTT client setup, by only registering callbacks to certain topics.
+[^2]: mostly literal, some formatting changes mine.

 [home automation overview post]: {% post_url 2021-06-15-home_automation_why %}
 [evok api docs]: https://evok.api-docs.io/1.0/jkctke5arbcnjt8az